-A Flame Resistant garment is usually chosen based on an employer's own hazard analysis, which determines the right clothes for the potential incident energy exposures in a given work environment.
+Flame Resistant clothing is usually chosen based on an employer's own hazard analysis, which determines the right garments for the potential incident energy exposures in a given work environment.
 Taking into account NFPA standard 70E, roughly 90% of all electrical trade workers generally fall into Category 1 and 2, meaning they require FRC with an ATPV rating of 8 or higher.
 Category 1 has a minimum arc rating of 4.

 What is Tecasafe® PLUS and why haven't I heard about it before?

 Tecasafe Plus from TenCate Protective Fabrics is one of the newest fabric innovations in Flame Resistant technology.
 You get all the benefits of FR cotton, including higher ATPV ratings and softer, more comfortable fabric.
 Tecasafe Plus is “inherently” Flame Resistant, combining the best features of all fabric options.
 Tecasafe Plus is a blend of three fibers, combining the best attributes of the three (flame resistance, strength, comfort).